 - Add around ¼ cup of vegetable oil to two large fry pans and preheat the oven to 350°F.

-- Coat the cubed raw chicken with salt and pepper (around ½ teaspoon of each) and toss to combine.
+- Season the cubed raw chicken with salt and pepper (around ½ teaspoon of each) and toss to combine.

 - In a large mixing bowl combine the cornstarch, paprika, and garlic powder.

-- In a separate bowl, whisk together the eggs.
+- In a separate medium sized bowl, whisk together the eggs.

-- Place the chicken into the cornstarch mixture and toss to coat completely.
+- Place all of the chicken into the cornstarch mixture and toss to coat it completely.

 - Begin to heat the fry pans over medium-low heat.

-- Dip the chicken in small batches into the egg and transfer directly into the fry pan.
-Do not crowd the pans and fry in batches if necessary.
+- Dip the chicken in small batches (6-7 pieces at a time) into the egg and transfer directly into the heated frying pan.
+Place chicken in a single layer and do not crowd the pans, fry in batches if necessary.
+Repeat until all of the chicken is coated with egg and cooking.

 - Cook the chicken until golden brown, about 8-10 minutes, and no longer pink on the inside.

-- After the chicken is golden brown and cooked, transfer the chicken to a 9x13 baking dish.
+- After the chicken is golden brown and fully cooked, using tongs transfer the chicken to a 9x13 baking dish. (do not transfer the excess cooking oil)

-- Add the toasted cashews and pour the prepared sauce over the chicken, stir to combine and bake for 25 minutes.
+- Add the toasted cashews and pour the prepared sauce over the chicken, stir to combine and bake for 25 minutes, stirring once midway through the baking time.

-- Stir the chicken after it has baked and serve immediately.
+- Remove the cashew chicken from the oven and serve immediately.

 Serve with rice, buckwheat noodles, and/or steamed broccoli.